-Flu

-in sh · supp FRANK
+FRAN

+Kentuck)

+Public reaitn officials

+and the seasonal

-Kentucky announced yesterday that most of the seasonal influenza vaccine manufactured for this season has
+influenza vaccine manufactimost of the season has

 already been given, due to

-earlier, increased demand
+earlier, increased derhand

+nationwide.

-Individuals in recomnationwide.
+Individuals in recommended groups for seasonal flu vaccine - including

-mended groups for seasonal flu vaccine - including those over 65, pregnant women and people with chronic health conditions - should check with health care providers in their area to see if seasonal flu vaccine is still available.
+those over 65, pregnant

+women and people with

+chronic health conditions

+- should check with health

+care providers in their area

+to see if seasonal flu vaccine is still available.

+"In many cases seen as

+ose of the seasonal flu vaccine is still available.

+"In many cases seen as

+arrived, in the months of

+September and October,"

+sald William Hacker, M.D.,

+commissioner of DPH.

+"While vaccine than last year,

+we have learned that it will

+ultimately not be enough to

+meet the increased

+demand, though some limited

+quantities should still

+become available.
+At this

+point we are still not seeing

+seasonal flu circulating, but

-"In many cases seasonal flu vaccine was given as soon as the vaccine arrived, in the months of September and October," said William Hacker, M.D. commissioner of DPH.
-"While vaccine manufacturers produced more seasonal flu vaccine than last year, we have learned that it will ultimately not be enough to the increased demand, though some limited quantities should still become available.
-At this point we are still not seeing seasonal flu circulating, but we do encourage those at highest risk for complications from seasonal flu to check for vaccine availabiliwith health care providers.
+we do encourage those si seasonal flu circulating, but we do encourage those at highest risk for complications from seasonal flu to check for vaccine availability with health care providers."

 (See VACCINE, page three)

-2 DAY FORECAST

-Today